theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 ### `.life(min, max)`

-Range in seconds of the lifetime of a particle, bigger numbers will equal to longer trails. default (0.1,0.5).
+Range in milliseconds of the lifetime of a particle, bigger numbers will equal to longer trails. default (100,500).
 A single value is also accepted.

 ### `.mass(number)`